Telliskivi Creative City

 Telliskivi Creative City occupies the former railway factories between the central railway station and Kopli freight train depot.
-One of many former industrial clusters in Tallinn, it has been redeveloped along a different model than many other similar but more commercial developments – occupying the spaces gradually, on a self-organized basis until the process of drawing up an actual detailed plan follows its course.
-The strategy has proven itself, and the present activities are taken into consideration in developers’ plans as well.
+One of many former industrial clusters in Tallinn, it has been redeveloped along a different model than many other similar but more commercial developments – occupying the spaces gradually, on a self-organised basis until the process of drawing up an actual detailed plan followed its course.
+The strategy has proven itself successful, and the present activities are taken into consideration by developers as well.

 After the industry vacated the premises the Telliskivi Loomelinnak, a creative community took over the south western part of the area.
-Initially carried by a squatter like mentality the buildings were left as they were after the industry left and mostly still are without mayor architectural interventions.
+Initially carried by a squatter like mentality the buildings were left as they were after the industry left and are mostly still without major architectural interventions.

-The north-eastern portion of the are has more modern architectural interventions as the developer is different, although even here the historical industrial heritage plays an integral part in the redevelopments.
+The north-eastern portion of the hub has more modern architectural interventions as the developer there is different, although even here the historic industrial heritage plays an integral part in the redevelopments.
 The entire area can be described as a development that takes its past into consideration and reuses most of the existing infrastructure to its advantage.

 Currently the Telliskivi Quarter has tens of buildings where one can rent offices, studios, workshops, commercial premises, storages or other spaces.
-In addition to several cultural organization and non-governmental organizations the quarter houses also several non-cultural companies like IT companies, law firms or financial companies.
+In addition to several cultural organisations and non-governmental organisations the quarter houses several non-cultural companies like IT companies, law firms and financial companies.
 It also has an abundance of restaurants and bars.

 Telliskivi is one of the most popular leisure locations in the city of Tallinn thanks to its atmosphere and inventively redeveloped industrial urban space.